jrock2004/anime-slackbot/README.md

 If you want to be able to use this code to have your own anime slash command, you can click the following button to deploy this code to your own Netlify.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/jrock2004/anime-slackbot)

+After this is deployed you will want to set up a new environment variable in Netlify called `TOKEN`.
+The value of the environment variable should be the string you want API callers to pass for the token parameter.
+For a slack slash command, it will generate a token for you.
+You should take that and put that in here so it works.
+After setting this you should re-deploy your netlify site for the changes to take effect.